Pain Tracker App Privacy Policy v.1.4

 Children's Privacy

-MigraineBot is not intended for use by children under the age of 16.
+Pain Tracker App is not intended for use by children under the age of 16.
 We do not knowingly collect personal data from anyone under 16 years old.
 If you are under 16, you must have permission from a parent or legal guardian to use this Service, and they should review and consent to this Privacy Policy on your behalf.
 If we become aware that we have inadvertently collected personal information from a child under 16 without appropriate consent, we will take steps to delete such information as soon as possible.
-If you are a parent or guardian and discover that your child under 16 has been using MigraineBot without your consent, please contact us and we will remove the data.
+If you are a parent or guardian and discover that your child under 16 has been using Pain Tracker App without your consent, please contact us and we will remove the data.
 (The age limit may be lower in certain jurisdictions if allowed by local law – for example, 13 in some countries – but since our service is primarily offered from the EU and we choose to be cautious, we use 16 as the default minimum age for consent to data processing.)

 Changes to This Privacy Policy

 We may update this Privacy Policy from time to time to reflect changes in our practices, legal requirements, or for other operational reasons.
-When we make changes, we will post the updated policy on our website (and via the Telegram bot interface where applicable) and update the “last modified” date.
+When we make changes, we will post the updated policy on our website (and via the Telegram bot interface where applicable) and update the "last modified" date.
 If the changes are significant, we may also notify you through additional means, such as sending an email to the address on file or providing a notice in the app.
 We encourage you to review this Privacy Policy periodically to stay informed about how we are protecting your data.
-Your continued use of MigraineBot after any changes to this Policy will signify your acceptance of the updated terms.
+Your continued use of Pain Tracker App after any changes to this Policy will signify your acceptance of the updated terms.

 Contact Us